-At the end of 2018, the world’s second-largest economy slid further into a concerning slowdown.
-Geopolitical events – including the U.S.-China trade war – have compounded matters, but the true cause is more complex thanks to the impact of government policy and structural shifts in the economy.
-In this post, we’ll examine exactly what’s going on and what implications exist for the Asian supply chain.
+At the end of 2018, the world's second-largest economy slid further into a slowdown.
+Geopolitical events - including the US-China trade war - have compounded matters.
+Still, the actual cause is more complex, thanks to the impact of government policy and structural shifts in the economy.
+This post will examine what's going on and what implications exist for the Asian supply chain.

-China lingered in this state of slowdown until 2017, when growth actually surpassed market expectations at 6.9%: the first true acceleration in seven years.
-The final quarter of 2017 met expectations and remained on pace at 6.8%.
-With investments in infrastructure lending to accelerated growth – and the bragging rights of a high-speed rail network – it appeared that slowdown had run its course.
+China lingered in this state of slowdown until 2017 when growth surpassed market expectations at 6.9%.
+This was the first true sign of acceleration in seven years.
+Thanks to investments in infrastructure and a high-speed rail network it appeared that the slowdown had run its course.

 The Chinese economy has always been hard to measure.
-It is driven by political initiatives, which makes it more difficult to objectively analyze the numbers – and creates ambiguity when it comes to determining a root “cause” of this slowdown.
+It is driven by political initiatives, making it challenging to analyse the numbers objectively and determine the cause of this slowdown.

 Despite the unique complexities, the slowdown can be attributed to at least four factors.

-China isn’t the only economy facing a slowdown.
-Europe, the UK, Japan and several emerging markets have soft short-term outlooks.
-The global economy as a whole has stepped on the brakes, as reflected in the drop-off in world trade growth (nearly 0% at the end of 2018!)
+China isn't the only economy facing a slowdown.
+Europe, the UK, Japan and several emerging markets are experiencing similar situations.
+The global economy has stepped on the brakes, as reflected in the drop-off in world trade growth (nearly 0% at the end of 2018!)

 Risks are prevalent.
 Financial conditions across the board are tightening.
-Sentiment is negative.
+The sentiment is negative.
 Consumers and companies are wary.

-The $250 billion USD tariffs applied exclusively to China has added pressure to its economic health and is just another item China must balance as it attempts to support growth and stabilize markets.
+The $250 billion (USD) tariffs applied to China have added pressure on its economic health.
+China must balance them as it attempts to support growth and stabilise markets.

-Hopefully as these resolutions play out, trade tensions will ease and the greater economy will be in a better position for relief.
+Hopefully, as these resolutions develop, trade tensions will ease, and the economy will be in a better position for relief.

-After years of routinely investing in infrastructure to lift its growth rate, China has accumulated significant debt.
-To make matters worse, companies and consumers in China are also drowning in debt thanks to more expensive living costs.
+After years of investing in infrastructure to lift its growth rate, China has accumulated significant debt.
+To make matters worse, companies and consumers in China are also drowning in debt because of the cost of living.

-To raise consumer confidence and boost consumption, the government injected more cash into the economy.
-But with sentiments still negative, the extra money floating around only increased inflation, leading to prices that relatively flat incomes can’t afford.
+The government injected more cash into the economy to raise consumer confidence and boost consumption.
+But the extra money floating around only increased inflation.
 Chinese consumers continue to suffer from the broadening money supply.

-Now that its economic slowdown has become a visible issue, China has shifted its priorities away from tackling its obligations and back to pushing a higher growth rate, which means a return to debt-inducing activities that further strain the country and its constituents long-term.
+China has shifted its priorities now that its economic slowdown has become a visible issue.
+It is now pushing for a higher growth rate, which means a return to debt-inducing activities that further strain the country and its constituents long-term.

-The Chinese government’s plans to ease back into growth outline spending more money on infrastructure, putting more money into circulation, encouraging bank lending and cutting taxes – possibilities that only continue to increase their liabilities.
+The Chinese government's plans to ease back into growth include spending more on infrastructure, putting more money into circulation, encouraging bank lending and cutting taxes.
+All are possibilities that continue to increase their liabilities.

 These acts of stimulus in 2018 (and planned for 2019) are not convincing economists.
-Pumping more money into the economy has led to more fiscal deficit than a reignition of growth, and the ROI of government spending is proportionally lower because the Chinese economy is so large.
+Pumping more money into the economy has led to a fiscal deficit rather than a reignition of growth.
+The ROI of government spending is proportionally lower because the Chinese economy is so large.

-Thus, this excessive debt isn’t helping the situation at all.
-It’s actually leading to slower growth and higher burdens for consumers and companies alike.
+So, this excessive debt isn't helping the situation at all.
+It's leading to slower growth and higher burdens for consumers and companies alike.

-Despite what some policies suggest, China recognizes its issue with debt.
-The government has vocalized a commitment to deleveraging, but simultaneously plans for more stimuli.
+Despite what some policies suggest, China recognises its issue with debt.
+The government has made a commitment to deleveraging but plans for more stimuli at the same time.

-These initiatives are at odds with each other, which further suggests the trouble that the Chinese economy is in.
-Trying to shed debt while also hitting ambitious growth targets is a long shot – and nothing is achieved by switching between each initiative whenever signals change.
-The Chinese economy is struggling to find the balance it needs between growth and sustainability, which is causing its economy to continue to suffer.
+These initiatives are at odds with each other, emphasising the Chinese economy's difficulties.
+China has ambitions to hit growth targets while reducing debt.
+Nothing is achieved by switching between these initiatives.
+The Chinese economy is struggling to find the balance it needs between growth and sustainability.

 So, why is this troublesome?